mballard29/Udemy-Transcripts/README.md

 - Review `scrapy.py` and make necessary changes (lines 8-12 project path, line 80 video title parsing)

 ### Workflow:
-- Run `python3 scrape.py -prep` to empty sources folder.
+- Run `python3 scrape.py -p` to empty sources folder.
 When prompted, input video number of first video to scrape and last (If videos are numbered in course, can use that.
 If not, can use 1 and number of input videos).
 - (Open all created empy HTML files)
 - For each Udemy video:
     - Maximize the video window so that all dynamic content is visible